leechongchong/Udacity-Data-Scientist-Nanodegree/Project: Disaster Response Pipeline/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-Note:  Skip the above and run the following steps directly if DisasterResponse.db and claasifier.pkl already exist.
+Note:  Skip the above and run the following steps directly if DisasterResponse.db and classifier.pkl already exist.

 2. Go to `app` directory: `cd app`